wadchathuranga/wadchathuranga/README.md

 #### I'm a Developer and Video Editor

+- 🌱 I’m currently working as an Associate Software Engineer Intern at Bridge Tech Labs (Pvt.)
+Ltd.
 - 🌱 I’m currently studing at Sabaragamuwa University of Sri Lanka.
-- 🌱 I’m currently looking for a internship as a Software Engineer.

 <br />